Stéphanie Martel

 Brief Biography

-Stéphanie Martel (PhD Université de Montréal) is Assistant Professor of Political Studies – specializing in International Relations – at Queen’s University, where she is also a Fellow at the Centre for International and Defence Policy.
-She is a Distinguished Fellow at the Asia-Pacific Foundation of Canada and a member of the Board of Directors of the Network for Strategic Analysis (Réseau d’analyse stratégique).
-Her research focuses on multilateral diplomacy, security regionalism, and the role of discourse in the social construction of world politics, with a focus on Southeast Asia and the Asia-Pacific.
-Dr. Martel’s work has been published in peer-reviewed journals such as International Studies Quarterly, International Affairs, European Journal of International Relations, International Studies Perspectives, PS: Political Science & Politics, The Pacific Review, Monde Chinois and L’Espace Politique, among others.
+Stéphanie Martel is an Assistant Professor in the Department of Political Studies, Scientific Director of the Centre for International and Defence Policy, and incoming Director of the Network for Strategic Analysis (Réseau d’analyse stratégique).
+She is also a Distinguished Fellow at the Asia-Pacific Foundation of Canada.
+Her research is on multilateral diplomacy and regional security governance, with a focus on Southeast Asia and the Indo-Pacific.
+Dr. Martel’s work has been published in peer-reviewed journals such as International Studies Quarterly, International Affairs, European Journal of International Relations, International Studies Perspectives, PS: Political Science & Politics, and The Pacific Review, among others.
 She is the author of Enacting the Security Community: ASEAN’s Never-Ending Story (2022, Stanford University Press).
-Dr. Martel serves as a Canadian representative in informal diplomacy dialogues on security and other strategic issues in Asia, including the ASEAN Regional Forum’s Expert and Eminent Persons Group and the Council for Security Cooperation on the Asia-Pacific.
-She is also a member of the Research Network on Women, Peace and Security.
+Dr. Martel regularly represents Canada in various expert diplomacy mechanisms and policy dialogues on issues of Indo-Pacific security, including the ASEAN Regional Forum's Eminent and Expert Persons Group and the Council for Security Cooperation in the Asia-Pacific.
+She is a member of the Research Network on Women, Peace and Security.

 Teaching